derekphilipau/museum-nextjs-search/README.md

 - `sourceId`: The ID of the term in the source vocabulary.
 - `sourceType`: The type of the term within the source vocabulary.
 - `index`: The index the term belongs to, e.g. "collections".
-- `field`: The field the term belongs to, e.g. "classification", "primaryConstituent.name"
+- `field`: The field the term belongs to, e.g. "classification", "primaryConstituent.canonicalName"
 - `value`: The value of the term, e.g. "Painting", "Pablo Picasso", etc.
 - `preferred`: The preferred term, e.g. "Pablo Picasso"
 - `alternates`: An array of alternate terms, e.g. ["Picasso, Pablo", "Picasso", etc.]